yxlin/yxlin.github.io/index.md

 the detailed balance.
 It is not imperative to turn off the _migration_ operator.
-But you need to use it intelligently, because (1)  it is essentially a sampler, similar to random-walk Metropolis, which is very inefficient when it works alone and (2) it is designed as a tool to resolve immature convergence happening sometimes in the _crossover_ operator.  pMCMC is efficient when a combination of operators is intelligently applied together. **_ggdmc_** records rejection rates, allowing the user to monitor a sampler's performance.
+But you need to use it intelligently, because (1)  it is essentially a sampler, similar to random-walk Metropolis, which is very inefficient when it works alone and (2) it is designed as a tool to resolve premature convergence happening sometimes when using the _crossover_ operator.  pMCMC is efficient when a combination of operators is intelligently applied together. **_ggdmc_** records rejection rates, allowing the user to monitor a sampler's performance.